nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 npm run index
 ```

-Same as `npm run index` but starts local server to test searchbar.
-Currently the only way to test searchbar locally, **but will not** allow to track changes in markdown files like `npm run fornax` does (If you want to combine both a PR would be more than welcome).
+Same as `npm run index` but starts local server to test search bar.
+Currently the only way to test search bar locally, **but will not** allow to track changes in markdown files like `npm run fornax` does (If you want to combine both a PR would be more than welcome).

 ```bash
 npm run indexserve
 ```

+---

+## Authoring Content

+Read more about authoring content in the fornax section of the nfdi4plants web components docs [here](https://nfdi4plants.github.io/web-components-docs/docs/SupportedStaticSiteGenerators.html#fornax)

+:warning: Please make sure to especially follow the markdown syntax section.

+:bulb: Note that the following sections refer to contents with `layout: docs`

+### Knowledge Base repo structure

+- The source to all content shown at the public website https://nfdi4plants.org/nfdi4plants.knowledgebase/ resides in the folder `src/docs`.
+- All other files can safely be ignored by most contributors.

-## Common Errors
+### Common Errors

 - Missing metadata block
 - Missing or false required (`MUST`) attribute in metadata block